martynjsimpson/scripts/SQL/Indexes.md

    INNER JOIN sys.indexes ind ON ind.object_id = indexstats.object_id
         AND ind.index_id = indexstats.index_id
   WHERE
--- indexstats.avg_fragmentation_in_percent , e.g. > 30, you can specify any number in percent.
+--	indexstats.avg_fragmentation_in_percent , e.g. > 30, you can specify any number in percent
 	indexstats.avg_fragmentation_in_percent > 30
 	AND ind.Name is not null
+	AND indexstats.page_count > 500 -- Don't rebuild/reorg small tables
   ORDER BY indexstats.avg_fragmentation_in_percent DESC

     OPEN FragmentedTableList